 I aim to give students as full an experience of life through English as I am capable of doing—the fun, the imaginings, the shadows and the light, the endurance, the ecstasies, and the beauty and ugliness of this world.

-Stephen Dessants did his Honours degree in English at Pennsylvania and his masters in literature at London.
-He began my teaching career at TASIS England in Surrey, then moved to Kingswood-Oxford School in New England and has been at Melbourne Grammar School since 2001.
+Stephen Dessants did his Honours degree in English at Pennsylvania and his Masters in Literature at London.
+He began his teaching career at TASIS England in Surrey, then moved to Kingswood-Oxford School in New England and has been at Melbourne Grammar School since 2001.